deadlyicon/Notes/NODE/README.md

 ## NPM
 The Node package manager.
 It's a super easy way of installing common things and you can create your own packaged JSON package and manage your Node dependencies.

+There is also an online component to npm.
+The packages there and via the command line can be used on the frontend, backend and command line.

 For example, could install the underscore library with
 ```npm install underscore```